Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 If you want to 'expand' your learning.
 I would recommend using the below 2d Ascii RPG game engine to create your own mini adventures

+The Engine provides an example of 'Type Hints' and 'Doc string'

+Type hints in Python are annotations that tell you (and your tools) what types a function expects and what it returns, without affecting how the code runs.

+A docstring (documentation string) is a triple‑quoted string written directly under a function, class, or module definition.
+Docstrings provide human‑readable explanations of what code does.

 https://github.com/Ninedeadeyes/Spark-Standard-Python-Adventure-RPG-Kit-/